meilisearch/specifications/text/0001-script-based-tokenizer.md

 }
 ```

-The emitted token position are relative to the original text, this information is reliable.
+The emitted token position is relative to the original text, this information is reliable.
 The `word` is normalized if need be.

 ```rust
 #[derive(Debug, Clone, Default)]